 Concrete Subfloor: For floating installation, use 6 mil polyethylene film or other means with equivalent permeability.
 Overlap the edge seams and tape it together.
 Extend moisture barrier up to the wall about 1 inch high.
-When installed on above grade concrete and the concrete moisture content meets concrete moisture standards, a moisture barrier is not required.
-For direct glue installation, follow glue manufacturer instruction for type of glue to use if moisture level exceeds requirement (see Concrete Moisture section).
+For direct glue installation, use a moisture barrier if moisture level exceeds requirement (see Concrete Moisture section above).

-Wood Subfloor: Use asphalt-saturated kraft paper or #15 or #30 felt that meets ASTM Standard D4869 or UU-B-790, Grade D.

-Overlap along the edge seams 2"- 4" wide.
+Wood Subfloor: Use asphalt-saturated kraft paper or #15 or #30 felt that meets ASTM Standard D4869 or UU-B-790, Grade D. Overlap along the edge seams 2"- 4" wide.
 This retards moisture movement from below.
 Extend the moisture retarder to about 1" from the walls.
 Secure to the subfloor as necessary.